Maximoez/MADS-ML-MaxtS/README.md

 I've committed:

--All notebooks of the lesssons including my comments and extra actions in the scripts;
+-All notebooks of the lessons including my comments and extra actions in the scripts;

 -My portfolio contributions.